Elivrio/stormearthandlava.github.io/blog/_posts/2023-10-25-open-letter.md

 Lightning ST builds center around {{ site.data.spell.lb }} and empowering for the weak maelstrom builder spell all the way to be our main source of damage.
 This is achieved via a combination of buffs and debuffs that you can stack on top of each other, making {{ site.data.spell.lb }} hit like a truck.
 Those auras are {{ site.data.spell.sop }}, {{ site.data.spell.sk }}, {{ site.data.spell.potm }} and {{ site.data.spell.e_shocks }}.

-Among them, {{ site.data.spell.sk }} is probably the most predictable, fun to play around and rewarding to play around correctly.
+Among them, {{ site.data.spell.sk }} is probably the most predictable, rewarding and fun to play around correctly.
 It requires resource planning and timing to make it work perfectly.
-It should still be noted that the T30 tier set giving us a free {{ site.data.spell.sk }} was a nightmare to play around and to track.
-There was no in game visual or mechanic to prepare for an incoming proc.
-It procced on a static timer that we had no access to and we had to rely on a Weakaura that just started a clock whenever it **thought** the tier had procced.
+It should still be noted that the T30 tier set giving us a free {{ site.data.spell.sk }} was a nightmare to play with and to track.
+There was no in-game visual or mechanic to prepare for an incoming proc.
+It rolled on a static timer that we had no access to.
+The only way to track it was to rely on a Weakaura that just started a clock whenever it **thought** the tier had procced.
 You just had to pray it was correct.
-And Awful times.
+And sometimes it just wasn't.

-Back to the subject at hand, I should now mention that every overloads generated by a {{ site.data.spell.lb }} will fully benefit from the buffs applied to the original cast.
+Anyway, back to the subject at hand, I should now mention that every overloads generated by a {{ site.data.spell.lb }} will fully benefit from the buffs applied to the original cast.
 Meaning you want to pair {{ site.data.spell.sk }} with as many reliable overloads proc as possible to buff every single one of them.
 This makes {{ site.data.spell.sop }} a borderline required buff when using {{ site.data.spell.sk }}.
 With it, you add two guaranteed overloads on top of your next {{ site.data.spell.lb }}.
 Pairing {{ site.data.spell.sk }} with {{ site.data.spell.sop }} is a *condition sine qua non* to do good DPS in lightning build.
-It's also worth to note that it's very easily to consume {{ site.data.spell.sop }} with another spell, losing a lot of potential damage in the process.
+It's also worth to note that it's very easy to consume {{ site.data.spell.sop }} with another spell, losing a lot of potential damage in the process.

 Similarly, any {{ site.data.spell.potm }} proc that happen before a {{ site.data.spell.sk }} window will add a lot of damage.
 Sadly, there's no real way to reliably proc {{ site.data.spell.potm }}, and you can't wait for it to proc or you might lose a potential {{ site.data.spell.sk }} cast by delaying it.